yuvalg72/Cyber_Security-Blocklist-Compilation/README.md

 ## Overview

 Hello, I'm Yuval Grimblat, an IT & Security Integration Specialist at Mornex LTD. Welcome to my GitHub repository, **Cyber_Security-Blocklist-Compilation**.
-This repository is dedicated to compiling and maintaining a comprehensive collection of cyber threat data, with a specific focus on malicious IP addresses.
+This repository is dedicated to compiling and maintaining a comprehensive collection of cyber threat data, with a specific focus on Malicious IP Addresses, Malicious URLs and Malware Hashes.
 Currently, it includes two main files:

 1. **Auto_Updated_Threat_Feeds_FortiGate_Script**
 2. **Malicious-IPs**